Pall Mall Medical - for all your private healthcare needs, whether you are self-paying or have private medical insurance.

 If any abnormalities are identified, a biopsy; either via fine needle aspiration or core biopsy method, will be performed.
-The results will be available within 48 hours, and will be discussed in a follow-up consultation with your surgeon soon after the initial assessment.
+The results will be available within 5 working days, and will be discussed in a follow-up consultation with the breast surgeon.

-Where possible, we arrange for the consultation, diagnostic scans, and biopsy procedure to take place on the same day at our private hospital, diagnostic and surgical centre in Newton-le-Willows.
-There is no need to travel elsewhere, we are able to carry out all the required tests and scans in one location.
+Where possible, we arrange for the consultation, diagnostic scans, and biopsy procedure to take place on the same day at our private hospital in Newton-le-Willows (near St Helens).
+There is no need to travel elsewhere, we are able to carry out all the required tests and scans in the diagnostic imaging centre at this location.